 Yes Did the permittee take EXTRAORDINARY actions to abate

-No the violation in the shortest possible time and abate the violation before the time set for abatement?
-(See Attached Good Faith Compliance Report.)
+the violation before the time set for abatement?
+(See Attached Good Faith

 *